DiamondLightSource/authz/docs/how-tos/deploy-with-istio.md

 ## Adjust the OPA deployment

-To allow the Envoy sidecar to communicate with the OPA istance, it must use and configure the OPA-Envoy plugin, which requires the following changes to the `values.yaml` of the Helm chart that has opa as a dependency:
+To allow the Envoy sidecar to communicate with the OPA instance, it must use and configure the OPA-Envoy plugin, which requires the following changes to the `values.yaml` of the Helm chart that has opa as a dependency:

 ```yaml
 opa: